East St. Louis, Illinois

-East St. Louis is a city in St. Clair County, Illinois.
-It is directly across the Mississippi River from Downtown St. Louis, Missouri and the Gateway Arch National Park.
-East St. Louis is in the Metro-East region of Southern Illinois.
-Once a bustling industrial center, like many cities in the Rust Belt, East St. Louis was severely affected by the loss of jobs due to industrial restructuring during the second half of the 20th century.
-In 1950, East St. Louis was the fourth-largest city in Illinois when its population peaked at 82,366.
-As of the 2020 census, the city had a population of 18,469, less than one-quarter of the 1950 census and a decline of almost one third since 2010.
+East St. Louis or East Saint Louis, also known as ESTL, is a city in St. Clair County, Illinois, United States.
+It is across the Mississippi River from downtown St. Louis, Missouri, and the Gateway Arch National Park.
+East St. Louis is in the Metro East region of Southern Illinois.
+Once a bustling industrial center, like many cities in the Rust Belt, East St. Louis was severely affected by the loss of jobs due to globalization and the movement of U.S. manufacturing to overseas markets.
+East St. Louis was Illinois's fourth-largest city in 1950, when its population peaked at 82,366.
+As of the 2020 census, the city had a population of 18,469, less than one-quarter of the 1950 census and a decline of almost one-third since 2010.

-A recent addition to the city's waterfront is the Gateway Geyser.
-On the grounds of Malcolm W. Martin Memorial Park, the fountain is the second-tallest in the world.
-Designed to complement the Gateway Arch across the river in St. Louis, it shoots water to a height of 630 ft, the same height as the arch.
+In 1994, the Gateway Geyser was added to the city's waterfront, facing the St. Louis Arch.
+On the grounds of Malcolm W. Martin Memorial Park, it was the world's second-tallest fountain.
+Designed to complement the Gateway Arch in St. Louis, it shot water to a height of 630 ft, the same height as the arch.
+The geyser was closed in 2023 due to costs of refurbishment and to prepare the park for being handed over to the National Park Service as an extension of the Gateway memorial.